celestiaorg/docs/docs/developers/node-api.md

 #### GET /data_available/{height}

-Returns whethere data is available at a specific block height.
+Returns whether data is available at a specific block height.

 Request